MicroEJ/docs/PlatformDeveloperGuide/platformQualification.rst

 implementation.
 For example, the `Test Suite FS module 3.0.3
 <https://repository.microej.com/modules/com/microej/pack/fs/fs-testsuite/3.0.3/>`_
-should be used to validate the Abstraction Layer implementation of the :ref:`Low Level API FS <LLFS-API-SECTION>` provided by the `Pack FS 5.1.2
+should be used to validate the Abstraction Layer implementation of the :ref:`Low Level API FS <LLFS-API-SECTION>` provided by the `FS Pack 5.1.2
 <https://repository.microej.com/modules/com/microej/pack/fs/5.1.2/>`_.

-.. note:: One MicroEJ Pack can provide several Foundation Libraries.
+.. note:: A MicroEJ Pack can provide several Foundation Libraries.

 .. _test_suite_versioning_fs:

-Pack FS
+FS Pack
 -------

 .. list-table:: FS API Implementation and Validation